 Checks if the failcounter is exceeded.
-It returns True, if the failcounter is less than maxfail :return: True or False check last auth newer(last auth)
+It returns True, if the failcounter is less than maxfail check\last\auth\newer(last\auth)

 Check if the last successful authentication with the token is newer than the specified time delta which is passed as 10h, 7d or 1y.